 When was the last time you bought something online?
 Let’s face it—online shopping sure is convenient.
 There’s no waiting in line, no paying for gas, and no lugging your purchases from one store to the next.
 But once you’re armed with the facts about online shopping, you’ll understand that without caution, it can be pretty damaging to your wallet, your mental health, and the environment!

 It may surprise you just how much impact your shopping habits have.
 So, let's dive into some key facts about shopping to see how it affects you and the environment!

 Here are 10 top facts about shopping that can help you stay mindful when you are making purchases!

 1. Online shopping can be addictive

-5-8% of the population suffers from online shopping addiction.
+5.8-8% of the population suffers from a shopping addiction.
 This type of addiction is also known as compulsive shopping, oniomania, or pathological buying.
 But whatever name it goes by, the symptoms are the same.

 Simply said, it's an addiction to the act of buying, to the point where there are harmful consequences for the addict and their loved ones.

 People most at risk of online shopping addiction are those who like the instant gratification of being one click away from a purchase.
 Others are people who want to avoid the social interaction of in-store shopping.